dfeich/dcache-shellutils/README.md

 # Introduction

-The Shellutils are a collection of shell scripts which help to ineract with the dcache (<http://www.dcache.org/>) storage manager.
-They work by just piping commands via ssh to the dcache admin shell and then parse the output.
-They all use the same basic bash library `dc_utils_lib.sh` to execute commands on the admin shell and retrieve output, so it is very easy to add new commands.
+The dCache Shellutils are a collection of shell scripts which help to ineract with the dcache (<http://www.dcache.org/>) storage manager.

-LICENSE: GPL
+My main aim was to get a number of small tools which can be used in the typical manner of **unix commands**, so one should be able to combine them easily with pipe chains, e.g. get a list of files, then doing some regexp selection using a normal Unix tool, and then pipe it to another dcache shellutil for operating on the resulting list.

-The shellutils make it easy to **execute commands on large lists** of filenames or IDs, and to chain commands with pipes.
-Working with them offers the same kind of possibilities as with typical unix shell commands.
+The shellutils make it easy to **execute commands on large lists** of filenames or IDs.
 Most tools take some list from a file or stdin as input, and they will return a list on stdout, enabling them to be chained in typical Unix style.